Naming has a reputation for difficulty, which probably comes from Phil Karlton’s famous quip.

 Unlike naming children, coding involves naming things on a daily basis.
 When you write code, naming things isn’t just hard, it’s a relentless demand for creativity.
 Fortunately, programmers are creative people.

 The great naming myth

 There’s a chance that despite his substantial contribution to programming humour, among other accomplishments, Phil Karlton actually did us a disservice by encouraging us to be intimidated by having to name things.

-‘There are two problems in computer science: there’s only one joke, and it isn’t funny.’
+‘There are two hard problems in computer science: we only have one joke and it’s not funny’